 Dr. Mehta has had responsibilities in several leadership roles, including departmental chairmanship, residency program directorship, medical school course directorship, as well as leadership positions in several national organizations including the American Society of Clinical Oncology, the American Society for Radiation Oncology, and the FDA.

-Deputy Director and Chief of Radiation Oncology, Miami Cancer Institute, Miami, Florida
+Deputy Director and Chief of Radiation Oncology, Miami Cancer Institute, and Professor and Chair, Department of Radiation Oncology, Florida International University, Miami, Florida

 MB Ch B, University of Zambia

 Thoracic and central nervous system tumors

 Clinical trials; proton therapy; radiosensitizers, radioprotectors, and radiation oncology technology

 Dr. Mehta discloses consulting relationships with Mevion, Karyopharm, Xoft and Sapience and individual stock holding in Chimerix.

 - Proton Craniospinal Irradiation vs Photon Involved-Field Radiotherapy for Leptomeningeal Metastasis From Solid Tumors